 - Student's Advisory Committee

 - Limitations on the Use of Transfer, Extension and Certain Other Courses

 - Non-Thesis Option

-After receiving admission to graduate studies and enrolling for coursework, the student will consult with the head of his or her major or administrative department concerning appointment of the chair of his or her advisory committee.
+After receiving admission to graduate studies and enrolling for coursework, the student will consult with the Director of Graduate Studies concerning appointment of the chair of his or her advisory committee.
 The student’s advisory committee for the master’s degree will consist of no fewer than three members of the graduate faculty, representative of the student’s fields of study and research.
 The chair, or one of the co-chairs, of the advisory committee must be from the student’s department, and at least one or more of the members must have an appointment to a department other than the student’s major department.